Satttoshi/github-comitter/README.md

 ## Description

+- Set commits to specific dates and times,
+- Custom commit messages
+- Bulk commit with The GitHub Committer

-This project creates Auto commits and pushes them to a remote repository on GitHub to create Contributions.
+This project creates commits and pushes them to a remote repository on GitHub to create Contributions.
 Its purpose is to mirror commits manually made within projects where you do not have direct access to your git account.

+!!!
+Please do not use this to fake your contributions to other projects. !!!

 ## Getting Started